bishopb/terraform-component/README.md

 directory after the deploy action completes.
 Note that these contents are made available by copying the results after the docker container finishes, not by mounting the docker container.

+## Directory organization

+* `bin` contains tools useful for generating and deploying multiple terraform components.
+* `components` contains sub-directories, one for each separate terraform-based component.
+You might want to use git sub-modules to separate your components from this wrapper.
+* `lib` contains modules useful and common functionality that is to be used across multiple terraform components.
+By adjusting configuration files in this folder you can alter overall component behavior, activate common features, and more.

 ## State storage